CPSSD/cerberus/docs/planning/multi_machine_support.md

 This document outlines the requirements for making the project support multiple machines.

-## Current Problems:
-After testing using docker-compose, it appears that the biggest issue that how the workers are communicating with the master.
-  - The worker tells the master that its IP is [::]:PORT, which is not a network accessible address.
-There are 2 ways of overcoming this:
-      1. Try to get the network IP from the worker itself, and report that to master
-      2. Allow the master to use the address that the machine communicated from.

-    There are however disadvantages to both approach.

-      1. A machine might be having multiple addresses, some of them might only be available on specific subnets not accessible to the entire cluster.
-      2. The worker might wish to have all its communication on a different IP than the one it contacted the master on, say contacted using IPv4 and wishes to have the communications over IPv6

 ## Problems fixed:
 After intitial testing using docker-compose, the biggest issue was how the workers communicate with the master.